 What is an Air Blower?

-An Air Blower is a device that increases the speed and volume of air.
+An Air Blowers is a device that increases the speed and volume of air.
 Air Blowers come in different forms (regenerative blowers, positive displacement blowers for example), but the most common are centrifugal blowers.
 The air generated by Air Blowers is highly effective for cooling, cleaning, blow-off, removing/regulating moisture, and Air Blowers are known in particular for their energy efficiency.

 What are the parts of a Centrifugal Air Blower?